Moe-Zbeeb/Exploring-the-landscape-for-generative-models-for-specialized-data-generation/README.md

 # Project Name : DOF1.0 -  Empowering Datasets with Language Modeling
 ###  Study Name  : Exploring the landscape for generative models for specialized data generation
 The project focuses on creating a generative AI model to generate realistic flow-based network traffic for improving network-based intrusion detection systems.
 By leveraging language modeling techniques, this project aims to overcome the limitations of traditional methods and generate high-dimensional datasets that are difficult to collect.
-The model was trained on 30,000 packets of network traffic
+The model was trained on 30,000 packets of network traffic.
 ## Repository Structure

 ```plaintext